-Impossible Labs was founded in 2016 by Tito Jankowski and Matthew Eshed in San Francisco, CA as a For-Benefit C-Corporation.
+Impossible Labs was founded in 2016 by Tito Jankowski and Matthew Eshed in San Francisco, California.

 Co-Founder and CEO